adamkurth/reborn_dev/doc/source/developers.rst

     pylint --max-line-length=120 filename.py

+We do not strive to remove *all* complaints made by pylint since you will see some unreasonable complaints such as "too many function arguments".
+You may therefore wish to use the helper script `developer/mylint.sh`, which turns off some of the commonly annoying complaints.

-You can additionally use the pep8 program to check for inconsistencies (install pep8 with pip if need be).
+You can additionally use the pep8 program to check for inconsistencies (install pep8 with pip or conda if need be).
 In the base directory of the git repo, do this

 .. code-block:: bash